cuong-dang/fin/README.md

 # fin

 A personal finance / money-tracking app.
-Built to replace the mobile app I use daily, with the advanced features I've always wanted.

-## Why

-For years I've used a mobile money-tracker to manage my finances.
-It's fine for the 80% case, but enough of my workflow lives in awkward workarounds; e.g., having to break down transactions containing multiple spending categories, tracking loan amortization, installment plans by hand;
-that I've wanted something better.
-With LLM-assisted development making it feasible to build this amidst other responsibilities, this project is that replacement.

-## Goals

-**Clean, minimal UI, but with powerful features under the hood.** See [Highlight features](#highlight-features) below for what's shipped today.

-**A codebase I'm proud of.** This is also a learning vehicle for modern full-stack TypeScript development.
-I care about readability, strong types, small focused modules, and honest abstractions, the kind of code I'd want to maintain in a year.

 ## Highlight features

-What's shipped and works end-to-end today:
+What sets this apart from every personal-finance app I've tried — each of these was a friction point I kept hitting, and `fin` treats them as primary cases instead of afterthoughts:

 - **Multi-line splits in one transaction.** A single shopping receipt can be one tx with multiple lines, each with its own category, subcategory, and tags (e.g., "$87 at Costco" → $50 Groceries / $25 Household / $12 Snacks).
-Most apps force you to record each line as a separate tx; here the split lives at line level, so the timeline stays the shape of real events while analytics still sees the breakdown.
+Most apps force you to record each line as a separate tx; here the split lives at line level, so the timeline stays the shape of real events while analytics still see the breakdown.

-- **Native subscription support.** Subscriptions (Netflix, Spotify, gym, software licenses) are first-class entities with cadence, a default source account, and a categorization template (lines + tags).
-Recording a charge through the **Payment** tab auto-fills name, account, lines, and amount from the template — every field is still editable per charge for off-pattern bills.
-Past charges link back to their sub (rendered as `↻ Netflix` on the tx row) for "how much per month on subs?" analytics.
+- **Native recurring bills with templates.** Utilities, subscriptions, insurance, taxes, anything that recurs — first-class entities with type (utility/subscription/other), cadence, a default source account, and a categorization template (lines + tags).
+Recording a charge through the **Payment** tab auto-fills account, lines, and amount from the template; every field is still editable per charge.
+  Past charges link back to the bill (rendered as `↻ Netflix` on the tx row) for "how much on subscriptions this quarter?" answers.

 - **Credit-card accounts with limit tracking.** Accounts have a `type` (`checking_savings` / `credit_card` / `loan`).
 Credit cards carry a credit limit and an optional default pay-from account.
-The sidebar shows a live "remaining limit" progress bar that includes pending charges, color-shifting from green → red as it depletes.
-Paying a card via the **Payment** tab is a transfer underneath (checking → CC) with the source pre-filled from the card's default, keeping accounting honest while the UX stays simple.
+The sidebar shows a live "remaining limit" progress bar that includes pending charges, color-shifting green → red as it depletes.
+Paying a card via the **Payment** tab is a transfer underneath (checking → CC) with the source pre-filled from the card's default — accounting honest, UX simple.

-- **Loan accounts with amortization templates.** Loan accounts (mortgage, auto loan, BNPL) pair 1:1 with a recurring plan describing the schedule — payment amount, cadence, first-payment date, default pay-from, and a categorization template for fee/interest splits.
-The sidebar shows an approximate payments-remaining count for each loan.
+- **Loan accounts with amortization templates.** Loan accounts (mortgage, auto loan, BNPL) pair 1:1 with a plan describing the schedule — payment amount, cadence, default pay-from, and a categorization template for fee/interest splits.
+The sidebar shows an approximate payments-remaining count.
 Recording a payment via **Payment > Loan** pre-fills source, amount, and the line breakdown from the plan; the destination leg gets the principal portion (`amount − Σ lines`), while the lines categorize the fee/interest portion (so spending reports still see "$10 to Interest" each month).
-Plan default-line amounts are _optional_ — amortizing loans split principal vs interest differently every period, so the template records categorization and the user fills per-period amounts at payment time.
-The transaction-list row expands to show "Source → Destination $principal" plus each line, and the numbers always sum to the total cash motion.
+Plan line amounts are _optional_ — amortizing loans split principal vs interest differently every period, so the template records categorization and the user fills per-period amounts at payment time.

+- **Analytics that separate cash flow from purchase activity.** Three charts that answer different questions:
+  - **Cash flow** — money actually leaving / entering your everyday (CASA + credit-card) accounts each period.
+Loan payments count;
+    purchases financed on a loan account don't show up until you actually pay the loan.
+Toggle Out / In / Net; drill Out by expense → category → subcategory, or by individual loan / bill.
+  - **By category & tag** — where your money goes, broken down by category, _including_ big-ticket items financed by loans on the day you bought them.
+Drill into a category's subcategories;
+    filter by tag (or "Untagged").
+  - **Net worth** — assets above zero, liabilities below, net line on top, tracked over time.
+Accounts marked "exclude from net worth" stay out; balance adjustments are in.

+  Every chart sits on one Mantine `AreaChart`; filters and drills are explicit controls (no click-the-legend magic).

 ## What's distinctive about the data model